MigraineBy Mayo Clinic staff

 Whatever the exact mechanism of the headaches, a number of things may trigger them.
 Common migraine triggers include:

 - Sensory stimuli.
 Bright lights and sun glare can induce migraines, as can loud sounds.
-Unusual smells — including pleasant scents, such as perfume, and unpleasant odors, such as paint thinner and secondhand smoke — can also trigger migraines.
+Unusual smells — including perfume, paint thinner, secondhand smoke and others — can trigger migraines in some people.

 - Physical factors.
 Intense physical exertion, including sexual activity, may provoke migraines.